SpaceAppsAdl/SouthAustraliaChallenge2016/README.md

 Here in South Australia we like to put our own spin on things therefore in addition to the above, you are invited to tackle a special local challenge we have arranged in collaboration with [Associate Professor Graziella Caprarelli](http://www.unisanet.unisa.edu.au/staff/homepage.asp?Name=Graziella.Caprarelli), co-founder of [Marvel STEM](http://www.marvelstem.org/) and the Italian Osservatorio di Radioastronomia Istituto Nazionale di Astrofisica.

-# The South Australian Challenge
+# The South Australian Challenge - the MarvelSTEM Challenge

 _Note: this challenge is **NOT** eligible for progression to international judging_

 ![Marvel](MARVEL_LOGO.jpg)

+## MARS Australian Remote Virtual Experiment Laboratory

 MARVEL ([MARS Australian Remote Virtual Experiment Laboratory](http://www.marvelstem.org/)) is a virtual laboratory for students, teachers and scientists to study and analyse real-life planetary data from Mars-orbiting satellites.
 It allows students and teachers to experience authentic science and simultaneously progresses scientific discoveries about Mars.
 The MARVEL team now wants your help to develop a citizen science app so that anyone who wishes to can participate in this voyage of discovery!